maheshsonavane/microsoft_fabric/README.md

     - Sign up for free trial using this user.
 6. Deployment Patterns

-Workspace Roles
+# Workspace Roles

-    Security Model: Admin -> Member -> Contributor -> Viewer
+Security Model : Admin -> Member -> Contributor -> Viewer

-Lakehouse
+# Lakehouse

-    SQL Analytics endpoint connection string can be used in SSMS locally or we can use web UI as well to run adhoc analysis.
+- SQL Analytics endpoint connection string can be used in SSMS locally or we can use web UI as well to run adhoc analysis.
-    Default Semantic Model
+- Default Semantic Model
-    Onelake File Explorer (Software to use on local machine)
+- Onelake File Explorer (Software to use on local machine)

-Data Factory
+# Data Factory
-    Ways to load data:
+- Ways to load data:
-        1. Local file/folder upload
+    - Local file/folder upload
-        2. Copy tool in pipelines --> Data Factory
+    - Copy tool in pipelines --> Data Factory
-        3. Dataflow Gen2 --> Data Factory
+    - Dataflow Gen2 --> Data Factory
-        4. Notebooks (We use this)
+    - Notebooks (We use this)
-        5. Shortcut
+    - Shortcut

+- Data Gateway Types:
+    - On-Premise:
+    - V-Net: